jldevelops/aa-lottery-oracle/README.md

 ## Usage
 To participate, send `entry` amount or multiple

-To trigger lottery calculation, send `trigger` = 1.
-If triggered, reward is paid, otherwise 10KB are added to aa balance
+To trigger lottery winner calculation, send `trigger` = 1.
+If triggered, reward is paid, otherwise 10KB are lost and added to AA balance

-To claim reward, send any amount of bytes after lottery calculation
+To claim prize, send any amount of bytes after lottery calculation

 A 5KB flat fee is charged to both winners, it is reduced to 0 bytes when aa balance reach 20KB